rguerillot/RM-seq/README.md

 ### To run analysis pipeline, follow the steps in

     rmseq run -h
     usage: rmseq run [options]

     Run the pipeline

     positional arguments:
        R1                    Path to read pair 1
        R2                    Path to read pair 2
-      refnuc                Reference gene that will be used for premapping filtering (fasta).
+       refnuc                Reference sequence that will be used for premapping filtering and mutation annotation (fasta).
        outdir                Output directory.

     optional arguments:
        -h, --help            show this help message and exit -d, --debug_on        Switch on debug mode.
        -f, --force           Force overwite of existing.
        -b BARLEN, --barlen BARLEN
                              Length of barcode (default 16)
        -m MINFREQ, --minfreq MINFREQ
+                             Minimum barcode frequency to keep (default 5) -q BASEQUAL, --basequal BASEQUAL
+                             Minimum base quality threshold used for trimming the end of reads (trimmomatic TRAILING argument) (default 30)
-                            Minimum barcode frequency to keep (default 5) -c CPUS, --cpus CPUS  Number of CPUs to use (default 72) -t TRANSLATION, --translation TRANSLATION
+       -c CPUS, --cpus CPUS  Number of CPUs to use (default 72) -t TRANSLATION, --translation TRANSLATION
                              Manually set the reading frame for translation (use 1, 2 or 3 - use getorf by default) -r MINSIZE, --minsize MINSIZE
                              Minimum ORF size in bp used when annotating variants (default 200)
        -w WSIZE, --wsize WSIZE
                              Word-size option to pass to diffseq for comparison with reference sequence (default 5)
        -s SUBSAMPLE, --subsample SUBSAMPLE
                              Only examine this many reads.
-      -k, --keepfiles       Keep the intermediate files.
-Default is to remove intermediate files
+       -k, --keepfiles       Keep the intermediate files (default remove) -n, --noaln           Skip reads alignment when generating consensus (to use for indel quantification only) (default align)

 ### To check the version